 Intro to Play Therapy

-This course is 20 CE hours (12 in-person and 8 at-home/online).
-These hours can be applied towards obtaining the necessary 150 CE hours required for RPT credentialing from the Association for Play Therapy.
+Please note that these hours can be applied towards obtaining the necessary 150 CE hours required for RPT credentialing from the Association for Play Therapy.
 This course is appropriate for all three phases of the educational training requirements, and is fully based in what the APT considers "seminal theory."

 Playmore and Prosper is an approved provider of Play Therapy Training.
 APT Approved Provider 17-504.